 Mid-summer means the arrival of peach season.
 When to pick peaches depends on the kind of peach you have.
 Pick your tree-ripened peaches at the right time to enjoy the most flavor.
 Check out this guide and video to help you learn when to pick peaches.

-This post contains affiliate links, clicking on them with not cost you any thing extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!
+This post contains affiliate links, clicking on them will not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

-For most of their growing life peaches are a green/yellow color.
+For most of their growing life peaches have a green undertone to their color.
 In the last few weeks before your peaches are ready you will start to see some drastic changes in the color of your peaches (along with a big increase in size).
-You will start to see the color change from green to yellow then to orange.
-Depending on the variety you are growing that orange color will deepen and maybe even redden as the peach gets ready to pick.
+You will start to see the color change from green to yellow and then to orange-red color.

+If your peach has any hints of green left in its color then it is not ready to harvest and should be left on the tree for a few more days.
 As you start to see these color changes it is the first sign of when to pick your peaches.

 As peaches approach their final ripeness you will start to notice the flesh “gives” to gentle pressure.
 Squeeze the fruit gently with your fingers and if the flesh gives and feels soft under that pressure the fruit is ready to pick.

 Birds love ripe fruit, so if you see the birds becoming interested in your tree you know the fruit is about ready.
 Be sure to get some Bird Netting on your tree right away to protect your fruit and start checking daily for ripeness!

 Baring some major weird weather in the spring (think extra early or extra late spring).
 The fruit on your peach tree should be ready about the same time each year!
 Our tree is ready between August 4th to at the latest the 15th, like clockwork every year!
 So keep track of your picking date from year to year and that will give you a big indication of when to pick your peaches.